Dynamically Create Textboxes in Asp.Net C# and Save Data in Database

 ← PrevNext →

-The HtmlGenericControl Class in Asp.Net provides the necessary methods and properties to create dynamic elements at the server side or through a code behind procedure.
-Here in this post I am going to show you how to create multiple textboxes dynamically in Asp.Net using the HtmlGenericControl class in C# and Vb.Net and finally save the data in an SQL Server database table.
+The HtmlGenericControl Class in Asp.Net, provides all the necessary methods and properties to create dynamic elements at the server side, through a code behind procedure.
+Here in this article I am going to show you how to create multiple textboxes dynamically in Asp.Net using the HtmlGenericControl class in C# and VB.NET and finally save the data in an SQL Server database table.

 The Students Table (SQL Server)